BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 $ bitcoin-cli getbalance
 0.00000000
 ```
 But wait, there's no balance yet!?

 Welcome to the world of Bitcoin latency.
 Transactions are transmitted across the network and gathered into blocks by miners.
 If you don't see a balance, your block hasn't been made yet.
-However, "bitcoin-cli get unconfirmedbalance" should still show it as long as the initial transaction has been created:
+However, `bitcoin-cli get unconfirmedbalance` should still show it as long as the initial transaction has been created:
 ```
 $ bitcoin-cli getunconfirmedbalance
 0.47000000
 ```
-If that's still showing a zero, you're probably moving through this tutorial too fast.
+If that's still showing a zero too, you're probably moving through this tutorial too fast.
 Wait a second.
 The coins should show up unconfirmed, then rapidly move to confirmed.
 However, if your "getbalance" and your "getunconfirmedbalance" both still show zero in ten minutes, then there's probably something wrong with the faucet, and you'll need to pick another.
-Do note that a coin can move from unconfirmedbalance to confirmedbalance almost immediately, though, so make sure you check both.
+(Do note that a coin can move from unconfirmedbalance to confirmedbalance almost immediately, so make sure you check both.)

-After a block is built and confirmed, another block is built on top of it, and another ...
+> **WARNING:** After a block is built and confirmed, another block is built on top of it, and another ...
 Because this is a stochastic process, there's some chance for reversal when a block is still new.
 Thus, a block has to be buried several blocks deep in a chain before you can feel total confident in your funds.
 Each of those blocks tends to be built in an average of 10 minutes ... so it usually takes about an hour for a confirmed transaction to receive full confidence.

+### Gain Confidence in Your Money

-You can use 'bitcoin-cli getbalance "\*" [n]' to see if a confirmed balance is 'n' blocks deep.
+You can use `bitcoin-cli getbalance "\*" [n]` to see if a confirmed balance is 'n' blocks deep.

 The following shows that our transaction has been confirmed one time, but not twice:
 ```